mufpga/MicroFPGA-compatibility/README.md

 ## Content

-This repository contains the FPGA configuration and Micro-Manager device adapter for V1 and v2:
+This repository contains the Alchitry protects and Micro-Manager device adapters for V1 and v2:

 - v1: the original MicroMojo, kept here for back compatibility.
 - v3: a version compatible with MicroFPGA, including the newest features such as active camera trigger.

+For more details on how to build and use MicroFPGA or Mojo v3, refer to the [project homepage](https://mufpga.github.io).

 MicroMojo and MicroFPGA were written by Joran Deschamps, EMBL (2020).